-It will be your primary task to ensure customers recognize the value and achieve this given you will spend a lot of time talking with them.
-Your customers will look to you for that information to review or decide whether to continue with your service or cancel it.
+It will be your primary task to ensure customers recognize the value and achieve this, given you will spend a lot of time talking with them.
+Your customers will look to you for that information to review or decide whether to continue your service or cancel it.

 If you have not demonstrated throughout the engagement that the customer is receiving value and achieving success through your product, it will be too late at this point.
 Bottom line: customers buy software for different reasons, but they also choose to engage with you to take advantage of your expertise.

-I appreciated getting Alix insight on developing and implementing successful strategies to turn customers into brand advocates.
+I appreciated getting Alix's insight on developing and implementing successful strategies to turn customers into brand advocates.
 I look forward to interviewing her in future conversations.